Horizon scanning

 In the Autumn Budget, the government announced that unused pension funds and death benefits payable from a pension will form part of a person’s estate for Inheritance Tax (IHT) purposes from 6 April 2027.
 As part of this change, the government proposes that pension scheme administrators will become liable for reporting and paying any IHT due on unused pension funds and death benefits.

-The consultation focuses on 2 main areas:
+The consultation focused on 2 main areas:

 Reporting